oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/rolling-updates/rolling-updates.md

   ```
 deployment.apps/storefront
 REVISION  CHANGE-CAUSE
-1         kubectl apply --filename=storefront-deployment.yaml --record=true
+1         kubectl apply --filename=storefront-deployment-v0.0.1.yaml --record=true
-2         <none>
+2         kubectl set image deployment storefront storefront=fra.ocir.io/oractdemeabdmnative/h-k8s_repo/storefront:0.0.2 --record=true
 ```

-Note that the 2nd revision doesn't tell us what changed, another reason we should use configuration files to do this!
+Note that to get the detail of the change you have to use the --record flag

   17. Let's check on our deployment to make sure that the image is the v0.0.2 we expect